Annie Turner Wittenmyer

-A hefty inheritance -- and a desire to do good -- helped Annie Turner Wittenmyer become one of America's foremost women reformers.
+A hefty inheritance — and a desire to do good — helped Annie Turner Wittenmyer become one of America's foremost female reformers.
 Born Annie Turner on August 26, 1827, she married a man named William Wittenmyer and moved from Ohio to Keokuk, Iowa, in 1850.
 Wittenmyer's husband died shortly before the Civil War broke out, leaving her considerable wealth.

 In 1863 Wittenmyer was appointed the president of the Iowa State Sanitary Commission.
 Meanwhile, a rival all-male organization, the Iowa Army Sanitary Commission, was stepping up its attempts to take control of its female counterpart.
 The two groups feuded during Wittenmyer's presidency.
 Charged with mismanagement of her organization, she successfully refuted the accusations.
 Still, the damage was done, and in May of 1864, she left the Commission.

 Wittenmyer nevertheless continued her relief work.
 With support from the United States Christian Commission, she realized her dream of installing special dietary kitchens in army hospitals.
 The first was created in Nashville, Tennessee.
 Other women, under her guidance, installed more kitchens.
 Her efforts proved to be a success and by the end of the Civil War, the male-dominated army medical department incorporated Wittenmyer's idea.